artch3r/artch3r/README.md

 Junior Frontend-developer
 -------------------------

 I have finished Hexlet Frontend-developer education programme.
-And now I am looking for an interesting job as Junior Frontend-developer.
+And now I am looking for an interesting job.

 * ✉️  You can contact me at [acac1212@yandex.ru](mailto:acac1212@yandex.ru)